 By default, AddSearch includes all pages of your website in your search.
-In certain situations, you might want to exclude certain parts of your site from the search.
-Also sometimes you might want to make sure that some specific content on your page gets included in or excluded from the search.
+You might want to exclude certain parts of your site from the search in certain situations.
+Also, sometimes, you might want to make sure that some specific content on your page gets included in or excluded from the search.

 If you don’t want certain site areas or pages to appear in the search, you can do that in multiple ways: